Shou Pu Erh

 4162-config

 A fine Shou Pu Erh of premium quality, notable for its pronounced viscosity and creamy, full-bodied character.
-This tea hails from the Pu Erh region in Yunnan, not far from the city which this tea genre is named after.
-This tea is made from high quality tea leaves from old trees and is medium fermented.
+It hails from the Pu Erh region in Yunnan (not far from the city which this tea genre is named after), is made from high quality tea leaves from old trees and is medium fermented.
 Available as a whole 357g cake or a 40g portion.

 • Excellent choice for discerning newcomers to the world of Pu Erh tea